 Looking for cheap flights with Indonesia AirAsia?
 With Utiket you can search for Indonesia AirAsia flights, find the lowest ticket prices and most convenient flight times.
 Best of all, here on Utiket you can directly compare Indonesia AirAsia fares with other hundres of other airlines.
 We do not add any commission or fees to a booking you make, making it the best place to find cheap flights for your journey.

 Indonesia AirAsia is a subsidiary of AirAsia in which AirAsia has a 49% stake and an Indonesian partner the rest.
 The airline started operations in 2000 as Awair, but all flights were suspended in March 2002.
 In December 2004 Awair started again domestically as subsidiary of AirAsia, a year later the name was changed to Indonesia AirAsia.

 Indonesia AirAsia has trouble competing with Lion air in the domestic Indonesian routes but is a significant player in the international routes to and from Indonesia.
 Indonesia AirAsia has an all Airbus A320-200 fleet of 17 aircraft (end 2016) which will be replaced, starting in 2017, with 30 new A320neo aircraft.

 Indonesia AirAsia flies to over 25 destinations.
 Most Indonesia AirAsia flights are for destinations in Indonesia but Indonesia AirAsia has international flights to several other countries as well, like for example Malaysia and Thailand.
-From its main base in Surabaya 40 flights depart every week.
-Many people who look for Indonesia AirAsia tickets look for flights to Jakarta and Denpasar Bali.
+From its main base in Jakarta 51 flights depart every week.
+Many people who look for Indonesia AirAsia tickets look for flights to Denpasar Bali and Kuala Lumpur.

 Utiket is a good place to start looking for Indonesia AirAsia flights as we can compare all flights by Indonesia AirAsia with hundreds of other airlines and dozens of booking websites.